The fact is, you have to already be safe in deep water to learn to tread.

 The idea that someone who’s unsafe in deep water can learn to tread is unreasonable.
 We state this out loud so you can let yourself off the hook.

 A person desperate to learn to tread water is in the very state that prevents learning: dependent on something outside of him/herself for safety (treading).

-Someone who is desperate to learn to tread water is in the very state that prevents learning: ahead of himself.
-He has to be calm, safe, and comfortable in order to absorb the many lessons leading up to learning to tread water.
-And if the teaching is done well, treading will appear naturally and effortlessly out of the blue… and, it will be lasting.
+He has to be calm, safe, and comfortable doing nothing in water in order to absorb the many lessons leading up to treading water.
+And if the teaching is done well, treading will appear naturally and effortlessly out of the blue… and it will last.
+That’s Miracle Swimming.

-When you see someone treading and looking as though they don’t have a care in the world and they don’t have to think about what they’re doing, it’s not because they know how to tread.
+When you see someone treading, looking as though they don’t have a care in the world, it’s not because they know how to tread.
 It’s because they know they are safe, whether they tread or not.

-Treading is a skill that makes it easy to look around, talk to people, get your bearings, or do things in deep water.
-It was not designed to keep someone safe.
+Treading is a convenience skill that makes it easy to look around, talk to people, get your bearings, and do things in deep water.
+It is not meant to keep someone safe.
 You have be safe and feel safe before you can learn to tread.

 Start at the beginning and skip no steps.
 It is inevitable that you’ll learn to tread when you are fully present in deep water: you know how the water works.
 It just takes a little time and focusing on the right things.
 That’s Miracle Swimming.